Priyamary2006/CCCV-Ninjas/README.md

 ### Team Name: CCCV Ninjas
 Team Members:

--Priya Mary Abraham - MBC
+-Priya Mary Abraham - MBCCET PEERMADE

--Sarayu Suresh - MBC
+-Sarayu Suresh - MBCCET PEERMADE

--Irin Ann Shaji - MBC
+-Irin Ann Shaji - MBCCET PEERMADE
 ### Project Description:
 A webpage where we can enter our date of birth and get a random useless fact.
 ### The Problem: